strimzi/strimzi.github.io/_posts/2023-03-06-opentelemetry.md

 For example, you can still use Jaeger backend with the OTLP exporter protocol, because newer Jaeger releases since 1.35 exposes an OTLP endpoint.
 You could also decide to use the usual Jaeger protocol endpoint by setting the corresponding Jaeger exporter in your system.

-From an application perspective, the way OpenTelemetry works is similar to OpenTracing (using Jaeger client).
+From an application perspective, the way OpenTelemetry works is similar to OpenTracing.
 The tracer is part of your application and it provides the API for creating trace spans and using the configured exporter to send them.
 Focusing on Apache Kafka, the application could be a producer or consumer, or one of the components managed by the Strimzi operator, such as Kafka Connect, Kafka Mirror Maker(s) and the HTTP bridge.